-Error message Solution Error message in th Diagnosis Reason:

-Viewer when trying to import variables from the PLC: No variables were released for communication.
-Solution: ReceiveAnswer SYS_INIT_SEND failed (incorrect length) Release the variables in the PLC for OPC communication.
-Configuration of PLC 1 could not be read!
+Error message Solution Error message in th Diagnosis Viewer when trying to import variables from the PLC: Reason: No variables were approved for communication.
+Solution: ReceiveAnswer SYS_INIT_SEND failed (incorrect length) Configuration of PLC 1 could not be read!
+Approve the variables in the PLC for OPC communication.